The LEED of STEMM team in front of the UC Santa Cruz Silicon Valley Building as part of the 2024 Kick-Off meeting. Photo by Colleen Stone.

 We are committed to developing future research collaborations, and seek collaborators from all divisions at UCSC and in the UC system, as well as in the community.
 We will continue to provide a critical and dynamic space that supports the diverse needs of our faculty, researchers, students, and staff.

 SJRC’s promise is simple and bold.
 The benefits are manifold: improved outcomes not just for humans, but for the many non-human lives as well; approaches to science and technology that balance prosperity and justice, health, ecological survival and ethics.
 Our affiliated researchers and interdisciplinary teams have built decades of scholastic expertise examining the life sciences and biomedicine, health, environment, food, and racial and economic justice.
-The Center provides the critical milieu in which the creative sharing of this expertise leads to novel justice praxis and knowledge sharing that fosters and supports diverse lives and futures.
+The Center provides the critical milieu in which the creative sharing of this expertise leads to novel science and justice praxis and knowledge sharing that fosters and supports diverse lives and futures.

 Thank you for making a more just world possible!